 Select a document to open it, then select Edit in Teams.
 Select the Start conversation button to move your document over and start a conversation to the right of your file.
 Exchange ideas there while looking at the document together.

 5. Work on notes together in OneNote in Teams

-If your class team is using a linked OneNote Class Notebook, you’ll find it in the General channel of your team.
+If your class team is using a linked OneNote Class Notebook, navigate to the class and select Class Notebook.
 There, you and your classmates can brainstorm together in the Collaboration Space.
-Any channels your teacher has added to the team will show up as sections in the Collaboration Space, too.
+Any channels your educator has added to the team will show up as sections in the Collaboration Space, too.

-If you’re working in your own team, go ahead and use the Add + icon in a channel to add a OneNote notebook your whole team can share.
+If you’re working in your own team, go ahead and select Add + > OneNote in a channel to add a new tab and create a OneNote notebook for your whole team to share.